mauclores/LatundanApp/README.md

+# Aim
+- To demonstrate the usage of Android Architecture Components

-# Android Demo
+# Latundan App
-- Shows a list that includes cities and food by fetching from the following endpoint:
+- Shows popular cities and food in the Philippines by fetching from the following endpoint:
   - https://api.npoint.io/7fa8344c8749d39e7cdc

 ## Screenshots